ThomasBrazier/evolsv/README.md

 ### Core configuration

-The following options in *config/config.yaml* must be set before running snpArcher:
+The following options in *config/config.yaml* must be set before running EvolSV:

-### Input data

-The input data are the accession numbers of the long-reads (ERR) and the reference genome (GCA).
-The sample sheet is a tab-separated csv file with three columns (no header):
-* SAMPLE ID
-* GCA
-* ERR
+* sra, the ERR accession from SRA database
+* genome, the GCA accession from NCBI Assembly database

 ## Output file